-When administering medication a student's has the right to, and should expect, privacy.
+When administering medication a student has the right to, and should expect, privacy.
 As adults we would object to other people knowing what medications we were taking and would want any discussions carried out in private.
 Students should be treated with the same care and respect that they would get from their doctor.
 The confidentiality of medical records comes under the same legislation.

-The Medical Needs Manager will ensure Independent Healthcare Plans are discussed and written in private and that medications are administered in a private area away from prying eyes.
+The Medical Needs Manager will ensure Independent Healthcare Plans are discussed and written in private and that medications are administered in a private area.